Home buyer's Guide to Better Credit

 The Fair Isaac Company calculates your FICO score on the summary of your total credit history.
 Most people usually have a score of 650, but scores range from 300 to 850.
 Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
 A low score is a low score and that often means you can't get a loan.
 Some of the pieces in reviewing your FICO score are:

 - Types of Credit — Do you have a healthy mix of credit cards and loans?

-- Payment History — How many times do you make late payments?
+- Payment History — How many late payments have you made?

-- Credit to Debt Ratio — How much do you owe versus how much credit you have available?
+- Credit to Debt Ratio — How much do you owe versus your available credit?

 - Credit Inquiries — Do you have too many open accounts?

-Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and once per year, for free, you can review all three of your credit reports at annualcreditreport.com.
+To learn more, visit myFICO.com, Fair Isaac's informational site and once per year, for free, you can review all three of your credit reports at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.